AceCentre/aacnews/readme.md

 ## To Install and run

 1. pip install -r requirements.txt
 2. Edit the various settings in config.live.py.
 You will need a mailchimp API key.
 You will also need to have already setup a campaign titled the same as 'MAILCHIMP_CAMPAIGN_NAME' with a template.
 Copy the one from templates/mcAACNews.html for now - you can change this as you go.
+If you want to use the auto-posting of published links to delicious.com then add your delicious username/password.
+Leave the username blank if you don't want to use this feature.
 3. mv config.live.py config.py
 4. python app.py
 5. login via /admin with the details you set in config